 The Education Committee wants to hear from you -- what topics or subject matters do you want to have covered in future webinars?
 Would you be willing to assist with a webinar or present one?
 Please provide your thoughts and suggestions to the Executive Committee (LPMT@calbar.ca.gov

 Webinars previously presented by the LPMT Section continue to be available on the State Bar’s Website in the Online CLE section.
-It now includes articles from Section publications for self-study MCLE credit.
+The catalog also includes articles from Section publications for self-study MCLE credit.
 There are several articles from The Bottom Line

-(a) E-Discovery Evolution: Crawl, Walk then Run Your Case
+(c) E-Discovery Evolution: Crawl, Walk then Run Your Case

 Speakers: Perry L. Segal and Derick Roselli